-During this quarter, the Agency conducted ten medical on-site surveys of the health plans and one on-site focused review for fraud and abuse.
+During this quarter, the Agency did not conduct on-site surveys of the health plans.
 The Agency continued to conduct desk reviews of health plan provider networks for adequacy; review financial reports; review medical, behavioral health, and fraud and abuse policies and procedures; and review and approve performance improvement projects, quality improvement plans, disease management programs, member and provider materials and handbooks.
 Table 13 provides the list of on-site survey categories that may be reviewed during an on-site visit.

 Table 13 On-Site Survey Categories

 ⇒ Services Provider Coverage/Services

 Marketing/Community Outreach Provider Records/Credentialing

 Utilization Management ⇒ Claims Process

 Quality of Care Grievances and Appeals

-→ Member Services ⇒ Financials
+⇒ Member Services ⇒ Financials